vmkcom/dropbox-js/doc/auth_drivers.md

 client.authDriver(new Dropbox.Drivers.Popup({
     receiverUrl: "https://url.to/oauth_receiver.html"}));
 ```

+If your application supports Internet Explorer, the receiver code must be
+served from the same origin (protocol, host, port) as your application.

 The popup driver adds a `#` (fragment hash) to the receiver URL if necessary,
 to ensure that the user's Dropbox uid and OAuth token are passed to the